mapapin/tiny_quick_draw_recognition/README.md

 ## Track metrics with [Weight & Biases](https://wandb.ai/)

 To track advanced metrics and visualize results such as a confusion matrix, specify wandb_parameters in your configuration file.
 This allows integration with Weights & Biases for performance tracking and visualization.
-> Please note that you must also have wandb installed and be logged in before executing the `make train` command.
+> Please note that you must also have wandb installed and be logged in before executing the `make train` command to have access to metrics.
 Configuration snippet:

 ```yaml